Microplastics in tributaries of the Upper Ganga River

 Microplastics (Image: Oregon State University, Wikimedia Commons)

-Microplastics (diameter < 5 mm) is considered to be ecologically important due to its direct toxicity, bio-accumulative nature, and availability in the food chain.
+Microplastics (diameter < 5 mm) is considered ecologically important due to its direct toxicity, bio-accumulative nature, and availability in the food chain.
 Rivers are known to be the key transit routes for microplastics into the marine environment, but still, there is a lack of large-scale quantitative data on the fate and transport of riverine microplastics, which makes it difficult to properly assess risks and establish regulatory solutions.

 The top 10 rivers that discharge marine plastic annually are located in the Philippines, India, and Malaysia which account for 81% of the annual worldwide marine plastic release (Meijer et al., 2021).
 If the pace of increase in plastic production continues, an additional 33 billion tonnes of plastic will be generated worldwide by 2050 (Rochman et al., 2013).

 Rivers serve as channels for marine debris to reach the sea, and even though up to 80% of marine debris comes from land, little attention has been paid to this fact.
-After reviewing the literature, it was found that studies on microplastics load in tributaries of the northern stretch of River Ganga is hardly undertaken by any previous researcher.
+After reviewing the literature, it was found that studies on microplastics load in tributaries of the northern stretch of the Ganga is hardly undertaken by any previous researcher.

 Therefore, this study published in the Journal of Hazardous Materials Advances presents the first comprehensive report on microplastics load in three tributaries (Suswa, Bindal and Rispana) of the River Ganga in Dehradun, India.
 Microplastic content (particles), shape, size and polymer types in river water and sediment were analysed.
 Key water quality parameters were also analysed in all three tributaries at different sampling locations.